Point-to-Point WireGuard VPN on Raspberry Pi

 wlan0 wifi disconnected --

-Set Up the Client
+Setting Up the Client (Phone / Laptop)

 [Interface]